 It is all helping contribute to a feeling among voters that the country’s defence spending is too high – $21.9 billion in 2016 alone– and that cheaper alternatives, such as the Italian-co-produced Eurofighter Typhoon, do not need replacing yet.

-“Of all the funds provided for industry by the ministry of industry, 85% go on defence programs and we want to change that,” Five Star senator Bruno Marton recently said.
+“Of all the funds provided for industry by the ministry of industry, 85% go on defence programs and we want to change that,” 5 Star senator Bruno Marton told Defense News.

 Populisms are likely to clash.
 Any reduction in defence expenditures would set the Five Star movement on a collision course with the US president.